Understanding EHR-to-EDC Streaming in Clinical Research

 What is EHR-to-EDC Streaming?

-In recent years, the integration of electronic health records (EHRs) with electronic data capture (EDC) systems has emerged as a promising solution to simplify and streamline the data acquisition and transfer processes within clinical trials.
+In recent years, the integration of electronic health records (EHRs) with electronic data capture (EDC) systems in clinical research has emerged as a promising solution to simplify and streamline the data acquisition and transfer processes within clinical trials.
 This integration, commonly known as EHR-to-EDC streaming, holds the keys to enhancing the efficiency and accuracy of clinical research and to reducing the workload on clinical trial staff.
 In this article, we delve into the intricacies of EHR-to-EDC streaming, exploring its value proposition, existing challenges, and potential applications.

 EHR-to-EDC streaming automates the process of transferring data from the medical center’s EHR to the trial sponsor’s EDC.
 By seamlessly transferring data from the source (EHR) to the destination (EDC) database, EHR-to-EDC streaming effectively eliminates transcription errors, provides greater data oversight, and accelerates data entry timelines, all while reducing the burden on clinical trial staff.